fusesource/coffeebar/readme.md

 Compile an continue looking for file to

-Start the embedded HTTP server by running `mvn test-compile exec:java` or by running the `org.fusesource.coffeebar.HttpServer` class in your IDE.
+Start the embedded HTTP server by running `mvn jetty:run` or by running the `org.fusesource.coffeebar.HttpServer` class in your IDE.

-In another terminal window you should run `rake watch` to scan for changes in your .coffee or .jade files and compiles them to java script.
+In another terminal window you should run `mvn brew:compile -Dbrew.watch=true` to scan for changes in your .coffee or .jade files and compile them to java script.

 Open you browser to http://127.0.0.1:8080 to view the app.
 If you are going to be updating the app make sure you use the latest Chrome beta which supports